 Disobeying the command of a police officer is considered to be an illegal act in the State of Florida.
 Whilst we generally see this law pertaining to offenses that are committed at traffic stops, it can also be applied in other situations as well.
 Failing to obey the instruction of a police officer is considered an offense and can therefore is punishable by the law, as per Florida Statute 316.072.
 Florida defines the term ‘police officer’ as a member of numerous bodies of authority, including state troopers, EMT responders, and municipal police officers.

 If you are facing charges of failing to obey a lawful order given by a police officer, then the best thing you can do is contact a reputable law firm for advice.
-Hiring an experienced criminal defense lawyer will give you the best chance of having your charges reduced or dropped altogether.
+Hiring an experienced Port Charlotte criminal defense lawyer will give you the best chance of having your charges reduced or dropped altogether.

 At The Law Place, we have over 75 years of combined experience in representing clients in your position.
 We understand that facing criminal charges is a daunting prospect.
 This is why we offer a free consultation service where you can get reliable and impartial advice from a member of our team.
 Our lines are open 24 hours a day, 7 days a week, so call us now at (941) 444-4444.